 What she’s cleaning isn’t a coffee table or a china cabinet but a cluster of buildings, a complete model cityscape with trees, trash bins, street lamps, and cars.
 Painted in acrylic, presumably from a photograph, the street scene has a static, two-dimensional solidity, while the figure floating in the background seems to exist on a different plane.

 There’s something magical about the way she goes about her business, polishing the buildings like the caretaker of a miniature world.
-Partly it’s the silence, partly it’s the length of the animation—the full version, which you can watch here, lasts well over a minute—that give the animation its peculiar charm.
+Partly it’s the silence, partly it’s the length of the animation—the full version, which you can watch here, lasts well over a minute—that give the piece its peculiar charm.
 It’s not a work of video art, and it’s not just a GIF meme.
 It calls to mind a silent film—or, if you prefer, the looping hologram of Princess Leia telling Obi Wan Kenobi he’s her only hope.

 令人入迷的，是她如此细致地照顾这些模型的样子，就像她是这个微型世界的看管者。也许是无声的原因，也许是因为动画的长度，赋予这幅动画独特的魅力——你可以点击这里观看到一分钟的完整版本。这不是一件视频艺术作品，也不仅是一幅 GIF 图片。它令人联想到无声电影，或者说是电影《星球大战》中，莱娅公主（Princess Leia）发给欧比王·克诺比（Obi Wan Kenobi）说他是她唯一的希望时，那个令人印象深刻的三维全息投影。